magneticio/vamp/docs/content/faq.md

 ## Why is Vamp Router not starting?

 This is commonly due to the fact that Vamp Router tries to read/write to files and sockets owned by the `root` user.
 In a default installation using a package manager, Vamp Router runs as its own user `vamp-router`.
-It will also start HAproxy under that users.
+It will also start HAproxy under that user.

 However, if you at some moment run either Vamp Router or HAproxy as root directly, the file/socket ownership changes to `root`.
 If you then later return to using the default user `vamp-router`, it will fail.
 Please see [this issue](https://github.com/magneticio/vamp-router/issues/22#issuecomment-138900317) and its solution for more details.